apache/cloudstack-www/src/pages/security.md

 vulnerability, how it might be exploited, and any additional information that might be useful.

 Upon notification, the ASF security team will work with the CloudStack PMC through validation and fixing the issue.
-If the issue is validated, it generally takes 2-4 weeks from notification to public announcement of the vulnerability.
+If the issue is validated, it will still take time to fix the issue.
+The amount of time depends on the availability of volunteers and number people involved that have a stake in the issue.
+In later years it has turned out to take up to six months, from notification to public announcement of the vulnerability, due to parallel work on multiple issues.
 During this time, the team will communicate with you as they proceed through the response procedure, and ask that the issue not be announced before an agreed-upon date.

 **Please do not create publicly-viewable JIRA tickets related to the issue**.
 If validated, a JIRA ticket with the security flag set will be created for tracking